 - A claim against a top tier solicitors firm arising out of negligent advice as to the effect of a rent review clause in a lease;

 - A claim against a well-known property management and surveyors company arising out of a £20 million redevelopment of a Grade II listed building in Central London.

-Probate and Administration of Estates: Isabel’s practice also includes more traditional chancery / private client work.
-She undertakes a range of contentious probate claims and administration of estates work, particularly where the issues involved include the treatment of real property on death.
-Recent instructions have included acting for the Executor of a Will in proceedings instigated against him by a beneficiary seeking to challenge an interim distribution.
+Isabel’s practice also includes more traditional private client work.
+She has experience of a range of contentious probate matters, often concerning the treatment of real property on death.
+Recent instructions have included:

 - Acting for the executor of a Will in proceedings instigated against him by a beneficiary seeking to challenge an interim distribution;